NTHU MATH 2820 - Statistics

 Assignment

 There will be weekly or bi-weekly assignments.
-You are free to discuss the assignment questions with your classmates, but you must write up your answers individually.
+You are free to discuss the assignment questions with your classmates or TAs, but you must write up your answers individually.
 You CANNOT turn answers in as a group or simply reproduce a classmate's write up.
-All homework must be handed in before the end of class on the day it is due.
 The homework assignments will be based on the international student edition of the textbook (note that the international student edition has an arrangement of problems somewhat different from the regular edition).
 You are responsible to make sure that you are doing the homework exercises that are actually assigned.
+All homework must be submitted to our eLearn platform in the PDF format before the start of class on the day it is due.

 Make-up classes